Wall St Week Ahead: As earnings take over, fundamentals to be tested

 For every company that has said it expects positive earnings, 6.5 have lowered their forecasts, the worst positive-to-negative ratio since the first quarter of 2001.

-United Parcel Service Inc, the world's largest package delivery company, tumbled on Friday after giving a weak profit outlook, citing economic conditions as one reason.
+United Parcel Service Inc (UPS.N), the world's largest package delivery company, tumbled on Friday after giving a weak profit outlook, citing economic conditions as one reason.

 Companies can appear to look good when they beat a lowered earnings bar, but signs of weakness will hurt a market that is hovering near all-time highs and seeking new catalysts to spur further gains.